-Some people find a vacuum works really well.
+Some people find a vacuum works well.
 Just be careful not to press hard.

 The one thing that can ruin a popcorn ceiling is water damage, causing the stipple to fall.
 You should get your roof repaired at the first sighting of a popcorn ceiling water stain.

-Popcorn ceiling removal can be done by a professional or you can try removing a popcorn ceiling yourself.
 You will need to get a popcorn ceiling removal machine rental to make the job easier.
-It may pay you to get a popcorn ceiling removal quote before trying it yourself.
+It is a good idea to get a popcorn ceiling removal quote before trying it yourself.

 Ultimately, the final decision of whether to keep or remove popcorn ceilings is up to you.

 Your decision will depend not only on style but on the cost and time involved in both removing and creating a smooth ceiling along with any safety concerns.